kingsimba/nc-runtime/README.md

 You have to call `.get()` to get a raw pointer.
 There is no implicit conversion, though for a good reason https://www.informit.com/articles/article.aspx?p=31529&seqNum=7.

 Third, with self-implemented RC in NcObject.
-I can append the text directly after the object.
+I can do some deep optimization, like appending the text directly after the NcString object.
 Thus creating the string with a single allocation.

 ```cpp